Updated November 13, 2025

 Countries: High(est) risk businesses not on the restricted business list

-Payouts containing payments processed 14 days prior.
-Weekend days do count as calendar days.
+Payouts containing payments processed 14 calendar days prior.
+Calendar days are Sunday-Saturday / Monday-Sunday; weekend days do count as calendar days.

 30-calendar-day rolling schedule